ICGC-TCGA-PanCancer/cli/QuickStart.md

 ```
 $ pancancer coordinator start
 ```
-The coordinator will process job requets into jobs and provisioning requests.
+The coordinator will process job requests into jobs and provisioning requests.
 This process will write to a file named `coordinator.out`.
 More detailed output can also be found in `arch3.log`.

 You will also need to start the provisioner service:
 ```